 How to Get Started with a Website Feedback Form

-Now that you’ve seen feedback form examples for websites, get started collecting valuable feedback on your website.
+Now that you’ve seen feedback form examples for websites, you can check out the three ways of embedding feedback on your website, and get started collecting valuable feedback within minutes.
 Appzi offers a free service for brands looking to learn more about their customers and gain insights into opportunity areas.
 Sign up for your free account now.